-Once you’ve taken pictures at the overlook, if you head back to the main road and turn left (south), the road will eventually take you back downhill and into the southern entrance of the main town.
-Turn right near the Alpha Bank, and you’ll first reach the Mykonos bus station, and a few blocks further down, the famous Mykonos Windmills.
+Once you’ve taken pictures at the overlook, if you head back to the main road and turn left (south), the road eventually takes you back downhill and to the southern entrance of the main town.
+Turn right near the Alpha Bank, and you’ll first reach the Mykonos bus station.
+A few blocks further down, you reach the famous Mykonos Windmills.

-The Kato Myloi as they are called date to at least the early 16th century, and were originally constructed to produce power for grinding wheat; Mykonos harbor is susceptible to strong winds due to the interaction of the sea with the hilly islands.
+The Kato Myloi as they are called date to at least the early 16th century.
+Originally, the Greeks constructed them to produce power for grinding wheat; Mykonos harbor frequently receives strong winds due to the interaction of the sea with the hilly islands.
 The windmills fell out of use by the early 20th century, but have been preserved as a tourist attraction.
 Note, while this particular cluster of windmills is the largest in Mykonos, there are several others scattered throughout the island.

 The area below the windmills also provides a great view of Mykonos’ most famous waterfrontneighborhood, Little Venice.

-Though not built on canals like the real Venice, “Little Venice” is so named because of the colorful multi-level buildings abutting the harbor.
+Though not built on canals like the real Venice, “Little Venice” gets its name from the colorful multi-level buildings on the harbor.
 Numerous bars and restaurants provide visitors the opportunity for a relaxing waterfront meal.

 As we walked down the hill towards Little Venice, we stopped for a quick coffee at this place.

-So I’ll give “Zorba” a zero for name creativity, but he does make a decent Greek coffee (or “Creek Coffee” per the menu) for 2 euros, which is half the going rate in town, and they have free WiFi.
+So I’ll give “Zorba” a zero for name creativity, but he does make a decent Greek coffee (or “Creek Coffee” per the menu) for 2 euros.
+That’s half the going rate in town, and they have free WiFi.

 After a stroll through Little Venice, we made our way to the Paraportiani Church.
 Though the island of Mykonos has some 400(!) churches, Paraportiani is believed to be the oldest, and probably the most famous to visitors.
 Construction of the church began in 1475, next door to the medieval castle of Mykonos (since destryoed).
 However, the church ultimately morphed into a collection of five separate churches, which weren’t completed until the 17th century.
 The church has become an icon of sorts in Mykonos for its distinctive architecture, especially the rounded roof, and the view of the windmills from the rocks below.